 One of the most common symptoms of hypothyroidism is brain fog or difficulty thinking clearly.
 Inflammation and weakening of the blood-brain barrier because of limited thyroid hormone availability is typically the cause.

 Arterial function is significantly impacted by thyroid hormone activity.
 Studies have found an association between low levels of T3 and cardiovascular disease.
 Hypothyroidism can contribute to low blood pressure and a slower heart rate.
 This increases the risk of plaque buildup, hardening of the arteries, and heart attack or stroke.

 A weakened heart due to poor thyroid prevalence limits the amount of oxygen transported throughout the body.
 This can make breathing difficult, especially when exercising.
 Furthermore, the resulting drop in blood flow can cause cooling of the extremities and contribute to hair loss and fungal nail growth.

 Cholesterol Balance and Usage

 Cholesterol is a necessary component of hormone building, including the construction of thyroid hormones.
 A lack of thyroid hormones may reduce fat breakdown while also reducing LDL receptors.
 Hypothyroid states can delay cholesterol usage and limit the removal of excess cholesterol.
 This decreased efficiency results in increased levels of triglycerides and LDL or “bad” cholesterol.

 Digestion and Intestinal Wellness

-A thyroid hormone deficit can limit muscle and nerve action that facilitates movement in the esophagus, thereby slowing digestion.
+A thyroid hormone deficit can limit muscle and nerve action that facilitates movement in the esophagus, slowing digestion.
 Furthermore, low thyroid levels are associated with reduced levels of gastrin.
 Low gastrin levels may cause heartburn, ulcers, reflux, bloating, and inflammation.

 Metabolism and Energy